 - Down: A down seat cushion is made with down feathers and is very soft.
 Some cushions feature a down blend, which is a mix of fiber with down feathers and a foam core.
 This type of cushion is still soft but is a little firmer than a cushion made exclusively with down.
 Down can often be refilled or fluffed to extend the life of a cushion.
 The length of time a down blend cushion will last can vary based on the quality of the foam used for the core of the cushion.

-- Foam: A foam seat cushion may either be firm or plush depending on the density of the foam.
+- Foam: A foam seat cushion may either be firm or plush, depending on the density.
 Medium- and low-density foam (about 1.5-pound density or lower) creates a soft cushion, while high-density foam (1.8-pound density or higher) creates a firm cushion.
 Some foam seat cushions may also be wrapped with down, fiber, or a down blend to add more cushioning and improve the quality of the cushion.
-In general, higher density foam with a fiber wrap will be the most durable and long-lasting option.
+In general, higher-density foam with a fiber wrap will be the most durable and long-lasting option.

 - Memory foam: Most commonly, a memory-foam cushion will be designed with a memory-foam center wrapped with another foam or down material.
 A memory-foam cushion will contour to the shape of your body better than other cushion types.

 Consider the ease with which the recliner operates.
 Some traditional recliners offer manual operation.
-To recline or close these models, the user needs to pull on a lever (or sometimes tab) on the side of the chair.
-Other recliners offer automatic operation, in which a remote control allows the user to recline the chair and close it.
+To recline or close these models, you pull on a lever (or sometimes a tab) on the side of the chair.
+Other recliners offer automatic operation, in which a remote control allows you to recline and close the chair.

-Finally, there are a few other features to consider while selecting the ideal recliner.
-Some recliners offer heat.
-Heat can relieve tension and soothe muscles, which could improve back pain.
-Cupholders, built-in chargers for smartphones and other devices, comfortable headrests, and a separate ottoman are additional features available on some models.
+A few bells and whistles may come with a recliner.
+Some models offer heat to help relieve tension and soothe muscles.
+Convenient features like cup holders, side pockets, built-in chargers for smartphones and other devices, comfortable headrests, and a separate ottoman may be available on some models.

 Q. Are recliners good for lower back pain?